victordandolini/victordandolini/README.md

 Tenho a certeza de que estou pronto para integrar um grupo e fazer oque sempre fiz de melhor desde cedo, me adaptar, aprender e evoluir.

 <ul>Minhas principais Soft Skills são:
-  <li>Iniciativa(Deixa comigo!)</li>
+  <li>Iniciativa (Deixa comigo!)</li>
   <li>Facilidade em se comunicar (Sou Praticamente um Vereador do bairro)</li>
-  <li>Capacidade para aprender as principais tecnologias de desenvolvimento da empresa("-Ao Infinito e além")</li>
+  <li>Capacidade para aprender as principais tecnologias de desenvolvimento da empresa ("-Ao Infinito e além")</li>
-  <li>Apoiar os colegas e trabalhar em equipe("-Um por todos e todos por um!")</li>
+  <li>Apoiar os colegas e trabalhar em equipe ("-Um por todos e todos por um!")</li>
-  <li>Abertura para receber e dar feedbacks(Fala que eu te escuto)</li>
+  <li>Abertura para receber e dar feedbacks (Fala que eu te escuto)</li>
-  <li>Comprometimento com o resultado("Missão dada é missão cumprida")</li>
+  <li>Comprometimento com o resultado ("Missão dada é missão cumprida")</li>
-  <li>Educação e respeito(Nem precisa comentar)</li>
+  <li>Educação e respeito (Nem precisa comentar)</li>
  </ul>

 Fique à vontade para me chamar e conhecer nos meus repositórios alguns projetos utilizados como estudo, estou sempre à disposição e querendo fazer amigos, principalmente da área Tech!

 <h3>🇺🇸 en</h3>

-Hello my name is Victor Dandolini I am graduated in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development and Multi-Platform Mobile Application Projects.
+Hello my name is Victor Dandolini I am graduated in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development and Multiplatform Mobile Application Projects.

-I like to practice sports and have a balanced and healthy diet, of course I enjoy a good drink or different food sometimes, I always try to be with my friends and family (including my 3 kittens), I watch series, play games of the moment and I like geek things on the internet.
+I like to practice sports and have a balanced and healthy diet, of course I enjoy a good drink or a different food sometimes, I always try to be with my friends and family (including my 3 kittens), I watch series, play games of the moment and I like geek things on the internet.
 Happiness is not in things or people but in ourselves so let's live and dream what matters is our joy!

 In 2021 I started to study programming something I should have done a long time ago, but everything happens when it has to be.
-I've been a Criminal Police officer for 8 years, but as I have a very flexible work schedule I can dedicate myself to doing what I like and from then on, I'm looking for my first opportunity to acquire experience and work as a Full Stack developer using ReactJS and Node.js, but I'm also open to migrating to other techs.
+I've been a Criminal Police officer for 8 years, but as I have a very flexible work schedule I can dedicate myself to doing what I like and from then on, I'm looking for my first opportunity to acquire experience and work as a Full Stack developer using ReactJS and Node.js , but I'm also open to migrating to other tech's.

 Since I was a child I was a geek fascinated by computers and technology, I always liked games and challenges and competitions.
 I believe that science and technology have the power to transform the world and significantly bring quality of life and comfort to people.